lnalborczyk/brms_meeg/README.md

 ## Application to actual MEG data (time-resolved decoding)

 The figure below shows the group-level average decoding performance through time with onset and offset estimates for each method.
 Overall, this figure shows that both the `Raw p-value` and `FDR BH95` methods are extremely lenient, identifying clusters of above-chance decoding accuracy before the onset of the stimulus (false positive) and until the end of the trial.
-The `Change point` method seems to be the most conservative one, identifying a single cluster spanning from approximately +60ms to +450ms.
-The `Holm`, `Cluster mass`, `TFCE`, and `BGAM` methods produce similar estimates of onset and offset, ranging from approximately +60ms to +650ms (considering only the first and last identified timesteps), although the `BGAM` method seems to result in fewer clusters.
+The `Holm`, `Cluster mass`, `TFCE`, and `BGAM` methods produce similar estimates of onset and offset, ranging from approximately +60ms to +650ms (considering only the first and last identified timesteps), although the `Cluster mass` and `BGAM` methods seems to result in fewer clusters.

 ![MEG data](manuscript_files/figure-pdf/fig-onset-offset-1.png)